WNP496 – Legendary Animals of San Francisco

 Arnold: Yeah.
 So, let's explode the myth.
 The bear on the state flag now is not modeled after Monarch.

 Arnold: All right.
-So, thanks again Judy and Joseph.
+So, thanks again Judi and Joseph.
 Nicole let's quickly roll through the rest of this and get some…

 Nicole: Oh boy.